isl-org/OpenBot/controller/node-js/README.md

 ## Known Bugs

 * When the video is mirrored, the controls also appear mirrored.
 When we select the full screen option from the video controls, the image is un-mirrored.
 This is due to the way we mirror the video using CSS.
-A better way would be to mirror it at the source of the WebRTC stream, but currently not working.

 ## Things to do/try